shaurya-wardhan-mittal/Music-Recommendation-Model/README.md

 Hidden Layers: Can be configured with varying numbers of neurons and layers to capture non-linear relationships between features.
 Output Layer: Produces a similarity score or ranking of recommended songs.

-Dataset
+**Dataset**

-The model uses a dataset of songs where each song has various features such as danceability, energy, tempo, and loudness.
+The model uses a dataset of songs(spotify detailed.csv) where each song has various features such as danceability, energy, tempo, and loudness.
 Each row in the dataset represents a single song, with its respective features used for calculating similarity.

-Features Used
+**Features Used**

 The following features are used to calculate similarity: